Principle 3: quality of practice

 This principle focuses on safety, competence, kindness, compassion, caring and protection from harm.
 Patients have a right to receive quality care by competent nurses and midwives who practise in a safe environment.

-- Nurses and midwives who are competent, safety-conscious and who act with kindness and compassion, provide safe, high-quality care.
+- Nurses and midwives are competent, safety-conscious, act with kindness and compassion, and provide safe, high-quality care.

 - Nurses and midwives aim to give the highest quality of care to all people in their professional care.

 - Nurses and midwives use evidence-based knowledge and apply best practice standards in their work.

 - Nurses and midwives value research.
 Research is central to the nursing and midwifery professions.
 Research informs standards of care and ensures that both professions provide the highest quality and most cost-effective services to society.

 - You must report any safety concerns you have about the healthcare environment and help to find solutions through appropriate lines of authority, such as your manager, employer or relevant regulatory body.